 Consult financial experts for guidance on franchise investments.
 They can help create financial projections and assess the potential profitability of your venture.

-Assess the franchisor’s training programs, especially if you’re new to the mental health industry.
+Assess the franchisor’s training programs, especially if you’re new to mental health industries.
 Thorough training is vital to acquire the skills and knowledge required for successfully managing your business.

 Consider aspects such as: